ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-rollup.md

        uint256 futureSeconds;
    }
    ```
 This nested structure within `Config` specifies time variations related to block sequencing, providing control over block delay and future block settings.

-4. **chainConfig:**
+#### 4. `chainConfig`{#chainConfig}

 The `chainConfig` parameter within the `Config` structure, is a critical component for customizing the Orbit chain.
 It's a stringified JSON object containing various configuration options that dictate how the Orbit chain behaves and interacts with the parent chain network.
 Here's a brief overview of the JSON structure:

    ```solidity
    {
      chainId: number;